open-southeners/laravel-mysql-spatial/README.md

 **To check all documentation and usage use the original repository (will be maintained until somehow need to change in functionality).**

+## Notice

+**This repository is unmaintained as we migrate our projects to use: [matanyadaev/laravel-eloquent-spatial](https://github.com/MatanYadaev/laravel-eloquent-spatial)**

 ## Getting started

 The only procedure that changes is the package name under packagist, **you shall install this one** via the following command: